lgblgblgb/mega65-utils/cpm/README.md

 * Usage of some 65CE02 opcodes (but some of them exists on 65C02 or 65816 as well, though the opcode bytes can be even different!), like TRB, TSB, BBRx, BBSx, SMBx, RMBx, Z-reg pased ops, INW, 16 bit branches, and such.
+* As a bonus: one time it already helped to find a bug in Xemu/Mega65 with rarely used CPU feature (ADC opcode with 32 bit addressing)

 ## Compile